Rivian’s Normal, IL Factory Brought Jobs — And Some Housing Chaos

 As we toured the facility, it was clear that even though it wasn’t a highly automated space-age factory that would make Elon Musk jealous, it was far from slapped together.
 It’s about as modern as you can get in an older building, with high levels of organization, tracking and quality monitoring.
 No one was running around like chickens with their heads cut off.
 They were just doing their jobs at their stations.
 In a sense, it was boring — which is exactly what you want in a factory.

 But when a new company comes in and hires more than 7,000 people to work at its factory, a lot of times the story is less about the factory itself and more about how those jobs impact the community the factory is in.
 You get more jobs, but you also get growth, which isn’t always easy for towns and even small cities such as Normal to deal with.
-So I called up Normal’s major Chris Koos to get a better sense of how the Bloomington-Normal community feels about having Rivian in town.
+So I called up Normal’s mayor Chris Koos to get a better sense of how the Bloomington-Normal community feels about having Rivian in town.

 One thing Koos pointed out early on is that while the economy was pretty good before Rivian showed up, they were still dealing with the effects of another large employer cutting jobs.
 At one point, State Farm Insurance had employed some 20,000 people, but over the years, that number has dwindled to closer to 13,000.
 That loss of jobs, combined with the Great Recession, had a bigger impact than Mitsubishi closing the factory and cutting something like 1,000 jobs.